rlehfeld/rpyc-ng/docs/docs/theory.rst

 format, transport abstraction, and a client-side library/code-generator that allows clients utilize these remote functions.

-RPyC is *yet another RPC*.
-However, unlike most RPCs, RPyC is **transparent**.
-This may sound like a rather weird virtue at first -- but this is the key to RPyC's power: you can "plug" RPyC into existing code at (virtually) no cost.
-No need to write complicated definition files, configure name servers, set up transport (HTTP) servers, or even use special invocation syntax -- RPyC fits the python programming model like a glove.
+RPyC-NG is *yet another RPC*.
+However, unlike most RPCs, RPyC-NG is **transparent**.
+This may sound like a rather weird virtue at first -- but this is the key to RPyC's power: you can "plug" RPyC-NG into existing code at (virtually) no cost.
+No need to write complicated definition files, configure name servers, set up transport (HTTP) servers, or even use special invocation syntax -- RPyC-NG fits the python programming model like a glove.
 For instance, a function that works on a local file object will work seamlessly on a remote file object -- it's `duck-typing <https://en.wikipedia.org/wiki/Duck_typing>`_ to the extreme.